 • Promises to pay later but never follows through

-Example: “The dinner reservation is $30 per person.
-Can everyone send me their share by Friday?”
+Example: “The dinner is €30 per person.
+Can everyone send their share before Friday?”

 ⚠️ Red Flags That Require Boundaries:

-• Continues avoiding payment after direct conversations
+• Payment avoidance continues after direct conversations

 A friend who never pays creates imbalance, whether intentional or not.
 Ignoring it rarely fixes the issue.